John Urschel

-John Cameron Urschel (born June 24, 1991) is a Canadian-American mathematician, former professional American football guard and center and chess player.
-He played college football at Penn State and was drafted by the Baltimore Ravens in the fifth round of the 2014 NFL Draft.
+John Cameron Urschel Jr. (born June 24, 1991) is a Canadian mathematician and former professional football guard.
+He played college football at Penn State and was drafted by the Baltimore Ravens in the fifth round of the 2014 NFL draft.
 Urschel played his entire NFL career with Baltimore before announcing his retirement on July 27, 2017, at 26 years old.

-Urschel has bachelor's and master's degrees (both from Penn State) and a doctorate (from the Massachusetts Institute of Technology), all in mathematics.
-He has published peer-reviewed articles in mathematics.
+Urschel has bachelor's and master's degrees (both from Penn State) and a PhD (from the Massachusetts Institute of Technology), all in mathematics.
 Urschel is also an advanced stats columnist for The Players' Tribune.
-He is currently serving a three-year term on the College Football Playoff selection committee which began in the spring of 2020.
+He served a three-year term on the College Football Playoff selection committee which began in the spring of 2020, and is an assistant professor at the Department of Mathematics of the Massachusetts Institute of Technology.

 Early life and education

 Urschel was born in Winnipeg, Manitoba, Canada.
-His parents, John Urschel and Venita Parker, were a surgeon and attorney, respectively.
+His parents, John Urschel Senior and Venita Parker, were a surgeon and attorney, respectively.
 He grew up in Buffalo, New York where he graduated from Canisius High School in 2009.

-He earned bachelor's (2012) and master's (2013) degrees in mathematics at Pennsylvania State University.
+At Pennsylvania State University, Urschel earned both a bachelor's degree in 2012 and a master's 2013 degree in mathematics before earning his PhD in mathematics from the Massachusetts Institute of Technology in 2021.
 While at Penn State, he was awarded the William V. Campbell Trophy, known as the "academic Heisman".

 Professional football career

-John Urschel was a player for the Baltimore Ravens.
-His career lasted from 2014 to 2017.

-2014 NFL Draft

-Urschel was selected by the Baltimore Ravens in the fifth round of the 2014 NFL draft with the 175th overall pick.
+Urschel was selected by the Baltimore Ravens in the fifth round of the 2014 NFL draft.
 He played in 11 games, starting three, for the Ravens in 2014.
 He appeared in 16 games, starting seven, for the team in 2015.

-Retirement
+He played in 13 games, starting three, his final season in 2016.

 On July 27, 2017, Urschel announced his retirement from the NFL after three seasons.
-The Baltimore Sun reported that the JAMA study on the prevalence of chronic traumatic encephalopathy in deceased players was a factor in Urschel's decision.
+The Baltimore Sun reported that the JAMA study on the prevalence of chronic traumatic encephalopathy (CTE) in deceased players was a factor in Urschel's decision.
+Officially he stated, "This [CTE] was actually a serious, serious concern of mine.
+Yes, I am retiring; I did retire.
+But at the same time, I love the NFL.
+I love football.
+I wouldn't trade my experiences for the world.
+I do believe that football is a great game.
+I didn't want to be fodder for anti-football establishments."

 His retirement as an active player was not the end of his participation in the sport.
 He was appointed to the College Football Playoff selection committee on January 22, 2020, serving a three-year term which began in the spring of that year.